Generative Synthetic Data for Causal Inference: Pitfalls, Remedies, and Opportunities: Real-World Applications and Limitations

 \section{Real-World Applications and Limitations}

 We next evaluate our framework on the ACTG175 dataset, a real-world HIV randomized trial with a continuous outcome.
-Unlike the earlier privacy experiment, where the target effect is known by construction, the ACTG setting is intended to assess whether synthetic data can support two realistic goals simultaneously: preserving useful predictive and causal structure, and serving as a credible simulation environment for benchmarking estimators under complex covariates.
+Unlike the earlier privacy experiment, where the target effect is known by construction, the ACTG setting is intended to assess whether synthetic data can support two realistic goals simultaneously: preserving useful predictive and causal structure, and providing a plausible simulation environment for diagnosing estimators under complex covariates in finite samples.

 We construct four synthetic ACTG datasets: LLM Full, LLM Hybrid, CTGAN Full, and CTGAN Hybrid.
-For each synthetic dataset, we report three diagnostics: train-on-synthetic-test-on-real (TSTR) AUC, mean distance to the closest record (DCR), and repeated treatment-effect estimates based on subsamples of size 1000.
+For each synthetic dataset, we report three diagnostics: train-on-synthetic-test-on-real (TSTR) RMSE for the continuous \texttt{cd420} outcome, mean distance to the closest record (DCR), and repeated treatment-effect estimates based on subsamples of size 1000.
 The resulting summary is shown in \Cref{tab:actg_tstr_ate_dcr}.
-On predictive fidelity, both hybrid constructions improve substantially over their fully generative counterparts: TSTR AUC increases from $0.7422$ to $0.8102$ for the LLM generator and from $0.4444$ to $0.8124$ for CTGAN.
-The DCR summaries remain similar within each generator family, with mean DCR near $1.05$ for LLM Full and LLM Hybrid and around $2.09$ and $2.00$ for CTGAN Full and CTGAN Hybrid.
+On predictive fidelity, both hybrid constructions improve over their fully generative counterparts: TSTR RMSE decreases from \(129.73\) to \(102.30\) for the LLM generator and from \(244.46\) to \(107.95\) for CTGAN.
+The DCR summaries remain similar within each generator family, with mean DCR near \(1.05\) for LLM Full and LLM Hybrid and around \(2.09\) and \(2.00\) for CTGAN Full and CTGAN Hybrid.
 The treatment-effect estimates also change after hybridization: for both LLM and CTGAN, the hybrid datasets produce more consistently negative ATE estimates across IPW, AIPW, and TMLE.
-Together with the improved TSTR AUC, this pattern suggests that hybridization may reduce distortion in the outcome-relevant structure.